3CORESec/S2AN/README.md

 # S2AN
 **S**igma**2A**ttack**N**et - Mapper of Sigma Rules ➡️  MITRE ATT&amp;CK

-S2AN is a standalone tool developed in .NET, available for both Linux and Windows, that will run through a folder of [Sigma](https://github.com/Neo23x0/sigma) rules and create an [ATT&CK Navigator](https://mitre-attack.github.io/attack-navigator/enterprise/) layer based on the techniques covered by the Sigma rules.
+S2AN is a standalone tool developed in .NET Core, available for both Linux and Windows (x64), that will run through a folder of [Sigma](https://github.com/Neo23x0/sigma) rules and create an [ATT&CK Navigator](https://mitre-attack.github.io/attack-navigator/enterprise/) layer based on the techniques covered by the Sigma rules.

 Our main motivation behind its development was to have a tool that we could reference in a CI/CD pipeline when running in a minimal build environment *(without having or wanting to install Python dependencies)*.